cm3/mclog/README.md

 ## About mclog

-This is an experimental implementation of offline blogging software based on `Markup Language file Container` (hereinafter called `mc`, the specification is under development.) file. `mc.html` can be used for web-archiving and `mc.markdown` can be used for offline blogging.
+This is an experimental implementation of offline blogging software based on `Markup Language file Container` (hereinafter called `mc`, the specification is under development.) file. `html.mc` can be used for web-archiving and `markdown.mc` can be used for offline blogging.
 This management software is developed for examining such possibilities.

 ![](assets/README-e15e7.png)